y-board/light-the-y/_setup/coding.md

 <img src="{% link media/semicolons.png %}">

 **Important:** See how each statement ends with a semicolon?
-This is <u>required</u> to indicate the end of a statement.
+This is *required* to indicate the end of a statement.
 DON'T FORGET TO ADD THESE OR YOUR CODE WON'T RUN!

 ## Comments
 Sometimes we want to tell the computer to ignore certain statements.
 We can do this by adding `//` in front of any lines of code we want to disable.